 Other Infrastructure Summary Assessment Further Work Air Quality No issues have been identified.
-The site is not within an Air Quality Management Mitigation (dependent upon detail of development).
-Area (AQMA).
-Community Facilities Nottinghamshire County Council may seek contributions- towards libraries to mitigate the impact of the- development.
-Within representations to the 2017 Publication Consultation, the County Council stated that it will no longer be seeking contributions to library facilities as this cannot be presently justified with reference to library capacity and stock levels.
+The site is not within an Air Quality Management Area (AQMA).
+Mitigation (dependent upon detail of development).
+Community Facilities Within representations to the 2017 Publication Consultation, the County Council stated that it will no longer be seeking contributions to library facilities as this cannot be presently justified with reference to library capacity and stock levels.
 This would need to be subject to further consideration at the time of any planning application submission.
 Education BBC Note: The limited number of dwellings proposed does not give rise to a realistic prospect of a new school.
 Contributions will still be required to address capacity issues at existing schools.
 This was discussed at a meeting between Broxtowe Borough Council and Nottinghamshire County Council on 24 th July 2018 July which was arranged to discuss the provision of infrastructure to support the Part 2 Local Plan.
 Further discussion required with LA as part of the planning application process.
 This will require both authorities to work together to plan appropriate solutions.